claromes/easycameratoview/README.md

-# Overlay Lock Camera Blender Add-on [WIP]
+# Overlay Un/Lock Camera Blender Add-on [WIP]

-Blender Add-on to lock or unlock the camera easily
+Blender add-on to lock or unlock the Camera to View easily